jamesguo71/re/final_project_report.md

 ## How Ghidra helps

-Fortunately, Ghidra comes handy for this task for several reasons:
+Fortunately, Ghidra comes in handy for this task for several reasons:

-* its decompiler automatically tries to generate C code that are in SSA (Single Static Assignment) form.
+* its decompiler automatically tries to generate C code that is in SSA (Single Static Assignment) form.
 This means that some cases are automatically handled by Ghidra, for example, the previous `name reuse` case, because Ghidra will give the variable for the second malloc a different name.
-What's even better, Ghidra can recognzie the aliasing and determine the actual variable we are manipulating.
+What's even better, Ghidra can recognize the aliasing and determine the actual variable we are manipulating.
 We'll see an example shortly for this.

 * its decompiler gives us the information about the parameters of a function, which disassembler doesn't give on its own.
 We need this capability of Ghidra to deal with the case that the pointer gets passed as a parameter to another function, and see how the function uses the pointer.